by Sonam Srivastava

 By combining both relative and absolute momentum, the dual momentum strategy aims to capture the gains of major uptrends in assets while avoiding severe drawdowns or losses during downtrends.
 Like all strategies, dual momentum is not foolproof and requires disciplined execution and an understanding of its limitations.

-A moving average is one of the most widely used tools in momentum investing.
+A moving average strategy is one of the most widely used tools in momentum investing.
 It smoothens price data, creating a single flowing line, which makes it easier to identify the direction of the trend.
 The two most common types are:

 When the stock price is above its moving average, it signifies bullish momentum, and vice versa.